 You’re thinking about finally getting in shape, but don’t want to have to go to a gym every day?
 You’re experiencing sticker shock when looking at the price of home fitness equipment?

 Relax.
 If your primary (or initial) goal is building muscle, developing better-looking abs and increasing upper body strength, there’s no reason to shell out thousands of dollars.
 A set of the best adjustable dumbbells is the perfect way to start your bodybuilding program – and they’ll only cost you hundreds of dollars, not thousands.
 Just as attractive as their price is their durability; if you don’t abuse adjustable dumbbells, they should last a lifetime.

 The best manufacturers feature dumbbell sets which hold a maximum of 50 pounds per weight (or 100 pounds per set), but also offer similar sets which are lighter and heavier.
-We’ll primarily focus on those 50-pound weights in this review of the top 5 adjustable dumbbells, but be aware it’s usually easy to find basically the “same set” with a higher or lower weight maximum.
+The GroomNStyle review team will primarily focus on those 50-pound weights in this review of the top 5 adjustable dumbbells, but be aware it’s usually easy to find basically the “same set” with a higher or lower weight maximum.